Cottage | 3 bedrooms | sleeps 6

 Open all year, this detached 3 bedroomed cottage sleeps up to six in two double bedrooms and a twin bedroom.
-The lounge/diner features exposed beams with two wood burning stoves, TV with blu ray player and On Demand TV, Wi-Fi broadband.
-The cottage is in an AONB positioned in a quiet lane in its own grounds near open heathland from which there are magnificent views.
+The lounge/diner features exposed beams with two wood burning stoves, TV with DVD/Blu ray player and on-demand TV with Wi-Fi broadband.
+The cottage is in an Area of Outstanding Natural Beauty (AONB) positioned in a quiet lane in its own grounds.It is on the edge of open heathland from which there are countless walks and magnificent views.
 Just come and relax in the beautiful surroundings.
-It is ideal for a memorable, enjoyable or romantic break or that well deserved holiday.
+It's ideal for a memorable, enjoyable or romantic break or that well deserved holiday.

 The character stone and brick cottage was originally built about 1850, there are steep stairs to the bedrooms, each with TV.
 While original parts of the cottage are stone, much is brick built leaving curious shelves and ledges inside.
-It's ideal for country lovers and walkers, with a diversity of wildlife & scenic walks from the doorstep, either an easy stroll or more strenious hike.
+It's great for country lovers and walkers, with a diversity of wildlife & scenic walks from the doorstep, either an easy stroll or more strenious hike.

-Well marked footpaths start at the gate and take many routes in all directions across hills, countryside and forest.
+Well marked footpaths start at the gate and take many routes in all directions across the hills, countryside and forest.
 The famous Shropshire Way passes nearby.
 Ludlow, famous for its fine food shops, market, restaurants, picturesque castle and Elizabethan style black and white buildings, hosts the internationally renowned Ludlow Food Fair each September.

 More information is on our website www.fleececottage.co.uk

-|Size:||Sleeps up to 6, 3 bedrooms|
+|Size||Sleeps up to 6, 3 bedrooms|

-|Family friendly?||Suitable for over 5s only|
+|Family friendly||Suitable for children over 5|

-No smoking at this property|
+|Notes||No pets allowed, No smoking at this property|

-|Luxuries:||Log fire, Internet access, DVD player|
+|Luxuries||Log fire, Internet access, DVD player|

-|General:||Central heating, TV, Wi-fi available|
+|General||Central heating, TV, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron|
+|Standard||Kettle, Toaster, Iron|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Furniture:||Single beds (2), Double beds (2), Dining seating for 6, Lounge seating for 6|
+|Furniture||Single beds (2), Double beds (2), Dining seats for 6, Lounge seats for 6|